dyldonahue/dyldonahue/README.md

 ### Shepherd BMS Firmware Project Focus:

 * Abstract CAN, SPI, I2C communication
-* Develop control code to ensure correct behavior from charger, motor controller, & other peripherals
+* Develop control code to ensure correct behavior from BMS, charger, motor controller, & other peripherals
 * Recieve and process data from accumulator & other peripherals.

 <br />